BlackApple62/SDRSharp-ListenInfo-Plugin/README.md

 <br>
 <br>
 **This Plugin is compiled for SDR# 32bit, with .NET 8 (SDR# Studio release >= 1920).**
-<br>It works fine on latest SDR# v.1922 .NET 9 beta releases both on 32 bit and 64 bit.
+<br>It works fine on latest SDR# v.1922 .NET 9 and newest .NET 10 beta releases both on 32 bit and 64 bit.
 <br>Note: The plugin has not been tested and will not work on unsupported/older version o SDR# Studio and SDR#.

 **New Setup:**